Chalarangelo/30-seconds-of-interviews/questions/node-error-first-callback.md

-### NodeJS often uses a callback pattern if an error is encountered during execution, this error is passed as the first argument to the callback.
+### NodeJS often uses a callback pattern where if an error is encountered during execution, this error is passed as the first argument to the callback.
 What are the advantages of this pattern?

 ```js
 fs.readFile(filePath, function(err, data) {